 A child’s best interests are of paramount importance in every matter concerning the child.

-This section of the constitution gives minors the right to a citizenship, name, and care.
-Children should, at all times, be protected, kept nourished, sheltered, and not neglected or degraded.
+As a result, this section of the constitution gives minors the right to a name, citizenship, and care.
+Therefore, children should, at all times, be protected, kept nourished, sheltered, and not neglected or degraded.
 Whilst under the legal working age, children should not be put to work as this could conflict with development or education.
 These are the basic rights that every child has, in addition to, human rights.